 Because so much of contemporary culture is oriented towards this sort of desecration, those who have been exposed to postmodernist forms of education have no way of understanding what traditionalists are talking about when they insist that there are certain ultimate values.
 It is extremely difficult to critically unpack the aesthetic values in cultural products like music, painting, architecture or dancing.
 Modern architecture is invariably ugly and dehumanising, and yet it’s not obvious why.
 Contemporary music is dumbed down and degenerate and yet we have lost the ability to explain why we should prefer something else.

-The traditional practitioners of Argentine tango are therefore not alone, but share this difficulty with traditionalists and conservatives in all the other spheres of culture, in music, art and architecture.
-All of culture is set against tradition, viewing it as an expression of an oppressive patriarchal system that needs to be abolished in favour of a new utopia that dispenses with beauty and instead is constantly creative.
+The traditional practitioners of Argentine tango are therefore not alone but share this difficulty with conservatives in the other spheres of culture, in music, art and architecture.
+All of modern (or postmodern) culture is set against tradition, viewing it as an expression of an oppressive patriarchal system that needs to be abolished in favour of a new utopia that dispenses with beauty and instead is constantly creative.
 It views the function of art to desecrate, to show what is ultimate and beautiful as being really kitsch and ugly, and instead to elevate what is ugly or ordinary to the status of art and culture.
 In such a culture insisting on traditional values and pointing to the beauty of a practice that ought to be preserved will inevitably draw derision and contempt.
 In short, contemporary postmodern culture is an inversion of culture as it was even up to the early 20th century, and therefore it is no longer possible for people immersed in it to comprehend those earlier values because postmodern education has transformed and inversed language and the values.